-Not only have I joined the Women’s Institute, I’m currently on the committee of our local branch and even helped to set it up two years ago.
-And though I love it, there is a bit of me that still thinks the WI can’t be cool.
+Though I love it, there is a bit of me that still thinks the Women’s Institute can’t be cool.
 Can it?
 There are some edgy branches out there – the sassy Shoreditch Sisters and the Dalston Darlings are our neighbours – but our wedge of North East London is just that bit more mature.
 Less hip – but not quite hip replacement.

-The WI is having something of a moment, it’s membership in urban areas is growing and new branches have been overwhelmed by queues of young (and not so young) women wanting join up.
-The Women’s Institute celebrated it’s centenary in 2015 and the resulting press coverage has put it back on the map.
+The Women’s Institute is having something of a moment.
+Membership in urban areas is growing and new branches have been overwhelmed by queues of young women (and not so young) wanting to join.
+The WI celebrated it’s centenary in 2015 and the resulting press coverage has put it back on the map.
 The timing couldn’t have been more perfect.
-Austerity England has been inspired by make-do-and-mend and The Great British Bake-off and women everywhere want to learn the skills that 70s feminism had turned it’s back on.
+Austerity England has been inspired by make-do-and-mend and The Great British Bake-off.
+Women want to relearn the crafts and skills that 70s feminism turned it’s back on.

-The rumour is that the newer branches (including ours) are reinventing the WI, they’re a bit more tongue-in-cheek and they drink wine as well as tea.
-Meetings are busy and exciting events with inspirational speakers and have-a-go workshops which include everything from hula-hooping to belly dancing.
-In the summer there’s a Tea and Tents camping weekend with a festival atmosphere and last year, for the first time, the WI served tea and cake at Glastonbury.
+The rumour is that the newer branches (including ours) are reinventing the Women’s Institute.
+The new branches are a bit more tongue-in-cheek and they drink wine as well as tea.
+Meetings are busy and exciting with inspirational speakers and have-a-go workshops which include everything from hula-hooping to belly dancing.
+In the summer there’s a Tea and Tents camping weekend with a festival atmosphere.
+Last year, for the first time, the WI served tea and cake at Glastonbury.
 It’s a long way from my late mother-in-law’s monthly quizzes followed by a slideshow of someone’s cruise.

 Jam and Jerusalem?